CGCookie/retopoflow/docs/quick_start.md

-# RetopoFlow {{ site.data.options.rf_version }} Quick Start Guide
+# RetopoFlow Quick Start Guide

-This guide will help you get started with the RetopoFlow.
+This guide will help you get started with RetopoFlow {{ site.data.options.rf_version }}.

 More detailed help is available by pressing {{ site.data.keymaps.general_help }} after you start RetopoFlow.